 6. Compare investment options and other services.
 An IRA often enables you to select from a broader range of investment options than available in an employer plan, but might not offer the same low cost options the TSP does.
 Whether the IRA options are attractive will depend, in part, on how satisfied you are with the options offered by the TSP.
 Some employer plans also provide access to investment advice, planning tools, telephone help lines, educational materials and workshops.
 Similarly, IRA providers offer different levels of service, which may include full brokerage service, investment advice and distribution planning.
 If you are considering a self-directed IRA, consider the tradeoffs.

 7. Understand fees and expenses.
 Both the TSP and IRAs involve investment-related expenses and plan or account fees.
 Investment-related expenses can include sales loads, commissions, the expenses of any mutual funds in which assets are invested and investment advisory fees.
 Plan fees can include administrative costs (recordkeeping and compliance fees, for instance) and fees for services, such as access to a customer service representative.
 In some cases, employers pay for some or all of the plan's administrative expenses.
 IRA account fees can include administrative, account set-up and custodial fees, among others.
 Before making a rollover decision, know how much you are currently paying for TSP to manage your retirement funds.
 The expenses for TSP funds are among the lowest to be found anywhere.
 Compare those to the fees and expenses of a new plan or IRA.
-For more information about 401(k) fees, see the Department of Labor's publication, A Look at 401(k) Plan Fees.
 For IRA fees, ask your financial professional to provide you with information about fees and expenses, and read your account agreement and any investment prospectuses.
 To learn more about why fees and expenses matter and how to manage their impact on investments, take FINRA’s micro-course on the subject.

 8. Engage in a thoughtful discussion with your financial or tax professional.
 Don't be shy about raising issues such as tax implications, differences in services, and fees and expenses between retirement savings alternatives.
 If your financial professional recommends that you sell securities in your plan or purchase securities in a newly opened IRA, ask what makes the recommendation suitable for you.
 As with any investment, if you don't understand it, don't buy it.

 9. Age matters.
 If you leave your job between age 55 and 59½, you may be able to take penalty-free withdrawals from the TSP.
-In contrast, penalty-free withdrawals generally are not allowed from an IRA until age 59½.
+In contrast, penalty-free withdrawals generally are not allowed from an IRA until age 59 ½.
 Once you reach age 72 (or 70 ½ if you reached 70 ½ before 2020), the rules for both traditional employer plans and traditional IRAs require the periodic withdrawal of certain minimum amounts, known as the required minimum distribution (RMD).
 The RMD rules also apply to Roth 401(k) accounts.
 However, the RMD rules do not apply to Roth IRAs while the owner is alive.
-If you are still working at age 70½, however, you generally are not required to make required minimum distributions from your current employer's plan.
+If you are still working at age 72, however, you generally are not required to make required minimum distributions from your current employer's plan.
 This may be advantageous for those who plan to work into their 70s.